 It’s summertime, and many areas are experiencing sizzling, scorching, and steamy temperatures.
 As the weather warms up, pay attention to your car’s temperature, especially when you’re climbing steep hills or stuck in stop-and-go traffic.
 And to prepare yourself in case the worst should happen, use the tips below to learn what to do when your car overheats.

 What to Do When Your Car Overheats

 Know the warning signs.
-Keep an eye on your dashboard while driving to know if your car is overheating.
+Keep an eye on your temperature gauge while driving to know if your car is overheating.
 If you notice that the temperature indicator is rising or a malfunction indicator light comes on, your car may be overheating, and you should take action immediately.
 Other signs of an overheating car include steam (which may look like smoke) pouring out of the hood and an unusual smell coming from the engine.

 Turn off your air conditioner.
 This may be counterintuitive (shouldn’t you turn the AC up when the car is hot?), but it will reduce the engine’s load and help it cool off faster.
 Open your windows as well.
 If the car continues to overheat, turn on the heater to transfer heat from the engine to the passenger compartment.
 This may not be very comfortable for you, but it will certainly help your engine cool down.